Congregation Achduth Vesholom

 Congregation Achduth Vesholom is the oldest Jewish congregation in Indiana and has been building Jewish community in Fort Wayne since 1848.

-A charter member of the Reform Movement in the United States (now known as the Union for Reform Judaism), the Temple is linked to a worldwide community of Jews whose progressive values allow a high degree of personal religious autonomy while at the same time place great emphasis on the importance of taking social responsibility in the world at large.
+A charter member of the Reform Movement (now known as the Union for Reform Judaism), the Temple is linked to a worldwide community of Jews whose progressive values allow a high degree of personal religious autonomy while at the same time place great emphasis on the importance of taking social responsibility in the world at large.

-Religious School includes children age 3 through 12th grade.
-In addition to a course of general studies and Hebrew, the Religious School provides creative programs, social action projects, and family education.
-Our Hebrew program includes a Tuesday evening session for students studying for a Bar or Bat Mitzvah.
+Religious School is open to children of members.
+Classes are offered for those age 4 through 12th grade.
+In addition to a course of general Jewish studies and Hebrew, the Religious School provides creative programs, social action projects, and family education.
+Our Hebrew program includes sessions for students studying for a Bar or Bat Mitzvah.

 Achduth Vesholom also encourages its young people to attend the URJ’s Goldman Union Camp Institute (GUCI) during the summer in Zionsville, Indiana, and Camp Joe Levine, a Jewish day camp sponsored by the Jewish Federation of Fort Wayne.

 The Temple maintains burial plots at Lindenwood Cemetery for its members.
 In addition, the Fort Wayne Jewish Cemetery has plots available to all Jews, regardless of affiliation.

 Office hours are Tuesday through Friday from 9 a.m. to 5 p.m.